VulcanJS/vulcan-npm/starters/remix/README.md

 **Storybook**

 Basic setup with Vite, but also [@storybook/testing-react](https://storybook.js.org/addons/@storybook/testing-react).
-This brilliant addon let's you import your stories in unit tests.
+This brilliant addon lets you import your stories in unit tests.

 **Embrace Story Driven Development**:

 1. Develop components visually in isolation with Storybook
-2. Share with your designers and team mates to validate the behaviour
+2. Share with your designers and teammates to validate the behaviour and appearance
 3. Import your stories in a Vitest unit test
 4. Automate testing and prevent regression with React Testing Library